jkassis/frogger/README.md

 I intend to translate GAS into multiple languages as a learning exercise.
 Right now, only GoLang is provided.

 I would not recommend GAS herein for production.
 Nevertheless, this repo can serve as a good place to start and extend.
-Custom animations systems can often do more with less, so you might want to experiment.
+Custom animation systems can often do more with less, so you might want to experiment.

 ![GAS Stillshot](https://raw.githubusercontent.com/jkassis/gas/main/screens/frogger.intro.2.png)